timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 git config --global github.user johndoe12345
 ```

 If `git` does things that annoy you (e.g., open up a strange editor you don't understand), see [more configuration options](https://www.git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) or [the complete details](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).
-Collaborations (and perhaps partners for this assignment?
-I am unsure) between Windows and non-Windows users may want to set your `core.autocrlf` option as described in the latter page.
+Collaborations between Windows and non-Windows users may wish to ensure that the `core.autocrlf` option is set as described in the latter page.

 ## Practice with a demo package